SpecCRA/nba_data_scrapers/README.md

 * `bref_1981_2017_player_data.csv` is an example csv file with data starting in the 1980-81 season up until the 2016-17 season.

 ## Things that still require attention
 * Combination positions need to be addressed.
+Example: Cliff Robinson has some listed as C and some listed as C-PF.
 * Players on different teams in one season are listed as TOT (Tm).
 Separations have not been addressed.
 * Null values need to be filled in with 0